rumezaa/nurture/README.md

 - Backend chat:
 We ended up facing many issues with the actual AI portion of the app, causing us to have to rethink the backend a few times
 - Look / Feel
-We iterated on our design a lot, since we needed to make our UI functional, but also sleek and clean to ==feel nice to use==
+We iterated on our design a lot, since we needed to make our UI functional, but also sleek and clean to feel nice to use

 ## Accomplishments that we're proud of
 - Finishing all of this on time